Johnson Street Bridge

 The Johnson Street Bridge is a bascule bridge spanning the Victoria Harbour in Victoria, British Columbia.
 Four known bridges have spanned the narrows between Victoria's Inner Harbour and Upper Harbour, connecting Johnson Street on the east shore with Esquimalt Road on the west shore.
 The current bridge is Canada's largest single-leaf bascule bridge.
 It carries three vehicular traffic lanes, with a pedestrian walkway on its south side, and a multi-use pathway on its north side.
 The bridge is lit with blue LED lighting as a homage to its predecessor, which was referred to as the "Blue Bridge".
+It is one of only two road drawbridges on Vancouver Island, the other being the 17th Street Bridge in Courtenay.

 History

+First bridge, 1855–1862

 The first bridge connecting the west and east shores of the Victoria Harbour was a low wagon bridge, completed in 1855.
 The bridge blocked marine traffic, and was ultimately dismantled seven years later in 1862 and replaced with a ferry service.

+Second bridge, 1888–1923

 A second bridge, for rail and foot traffic only, was constructed in 1888.
 This hand-operated swing bridge of limited load capacity was in operation until 1923.